Azure/fleet/docs/howtos/topology-spread-constraints.md

 * achieve high-availability for your database backend by making sure that there is at least one database replica in each region; or
 * verify if your application can support clusters of different configurations; or
-* eliminate resource utilization hotspots in your infrastruction through spreading jobs evenly across sections.
+* eliminate resource utilization hotspots in your infrastructure through spreading jobs evenly across sections.

 ## Specifying a topology spread constraint